romland/xorzee/README.md

 - option to only stream motion (and occasional screenshot in place of video? -- click to start video, on demand?)

 ## TODO
+- if using mp4box -- do I need ffmpeg at all? (or is that a dep of mp4box?)
 - recording is a bit too sensitive in these current settings (at least in low-light/night)
 - client side simulation of camera annotations
 - ability to set an 'on' schedule (for signals and recording)